j0ma/website_flask/src/static/md/index.md

 <div id='container'>

-Originally from Finland, I'm currently a Master's student at Brandeis University, studying Computational Linguistics and Natural Language Processing.
+Originally from Finland, I've been living in the U.S. for the past few years, and I'm currently studying Computational Linguistics and Natural Language Processing.

-Prior to Brandeis, I graduated from Harvard College, where I got a B.A. in Statistics, with a good bit of Computer Science and Yiddish thrown into the mix.
+My dream is to tackle the problem low-resource languages, and make Machine Learning methods work in tough situations with little to no labeled training data.

 ## research and teaching